-When we think of marketing, most people know about mass media marketing where radio, newspapers, television are used to advertise products or brands to a large audience which in turn helps in creating brand awareness and sales conversions.
-Then came the inbound marketing strategies where informative content drove traffic to a web page or social media page resulting in passively driving leads which in turn have the potential for conversion into the customer.
+When we think of marketing, most people know about mass media marketing, where radio, newspapers, and television are used for advertising products or brands to a large audience, which helps create brand awareness and sales conversions.
+Then came the inbound marketing strategies, where informative content drove traffic to a web page or social media page resulting in passively driving leads that have the potential for conversion into the customer.

-However, a marketing concept borrowed from religion has found to be capable of bringing long-term business and customer loyalty to the organization.
-It is called evangelism marketing.
+It is known as evangelism marketing.
 In religious terms, it denotes the preaching of the gospel or the practice of giving information about a particular doctrine or set of beliefs to others with the intention of converting others to the Christian faith.

-In the marketing domain, this strategy has been effectively used by many companies including Apple to convert as many customers to its fold by customers themselves.
+Many companies, including Apple, have effectively used this strategy to convert customers into evangelists.
 Apple is the most quoted example of a success story in evangelism marketing.

-Guy Kawasaki, a former evangelist at Apple, author of bestsellers The Macintosh Way and Selling The Dream recalls that in 1984 when Macintosh personal computer was launched by Apple it was only an assembly of plastic, metal, rubber, glass, and silicon.
-It unleashed a new wave of competition to market leaders IBM which ran on MS-DOS.
+Guy Kawasaki, a former evangelist at Apple, and author of bestsellers The Macintosh Way and Selling The Dream, recalls that in 1984 when Apple launched Macintosh’s personal computer, it was only an assembly of plastic, metal, rubber, glass, and silicon.
+It unleashed a new wave of competition to market leaders IBM, which ran on MS-DOS.
 However, Macintosh didn’t have the software to make it popular.
-It ignited a wave of fervor and zeal in early adopters, hobbyists and college students, software developers and employees of Apple itself to like and spread the new technology.
+It ignited a wave of fervor and zeal in early adopters, hobbyists and college students, software developers, and employees of Apple itself to like and spread the new technology.

-Mike Murray was the marketing director at Macintosh who introduced evangelism in the company in mid-1983.
-The official and unofficial software evangelists carried the Apple brand to new heights thus overcoming the shortage of software, poor initial sales and brutal competition with IBM.
-The success of Macintosh was the fact that it made users feel more creative and productive.
-They spread it by word-of-mouth as using the product made them feel better or perform better, they got zealous about it and when they are zealous of something it becomes a cause.
+Mike Murray, the marketing director at Macintosh, introduced evangelism in the company in mid-1983.
+The official and unofficial software evangelists carried the Apple brand to new heights, thus overcoming the shortage of software, poor initial sales, and brutal competition with IBM.
+Macintosh’s success was that it made users feel more creative and productive.
+They spread it by word-of-mouth as using the product made them feel better or perform better; they got zealous about it, and when they are zealous of something, it becomes a cause.